Agunsa Patagonia is the result of many years of navigation experience, and the culmination of a cycle that began at Última Esperanza Sound.

 We provide a superior quality service at market prices.
 Our speed allows fast and safe navigation.

-Tonina Launch complies with all quality and safety standards for a pleasant voyage.
+We comply with quality and safety standards for a pleasant trip.

 Our vessel is a modern launch that will allow you enjoy an unforgettable experience in a comfortable and safe manner,